lluisfranco/LluisFrancoBlog/content/posts/samples.es.md

 [99]/[100]

-Gone camping! :(fas fa-campground fa-fw): Be back soon...
+Gone camping! :(fas fa-campground fa-fw): Be back soon...ggg

 That is so funny! :(far fa-grin-tears):